Blood Moon 2022: Everything To Know About The Lunar Eclipse On Nov 8

 The Blood Moon will begin on November 8 at 05:17 am EST (6.17 pm SGT) and end at 6:42 am EST (7:42 pm SGT).
 The partial eclipse will then be visible until 8:05 am EST (9.05 pm SGT).

-The Blood Moon will be visible in parts of North America, Central America, Iceland, the Pacific Ocean, New Zealand, Australia and Asia.
+The lunar eclipse will be visible in parts of North America, Central America, Iceland, the Pacific Ocean, New Zealand, Australia and Asia.
 A penumbral lunar eclipse will also be visible from eastern Brazil and Argentina, northern Scandinavia and the Middle East.
 A penumbral lunar eclipse is where the moon is in the lighter penumbral shadow of the Earth.

 (Main Image: Yu Kato/Unsplash; Featured Image: KT/Unsplash)